danwerner21/we816-mark2/README.md

 ## Bugs:
 * V0.08 board
-        U13 should be a 22V10 rather than a 20V8  (no patches required)
+        U13 should be a 22V10 rather than a 20V8  (no patches required) U31 should be 74ALS245 rather than 74AC245 (no patches required)

 ## To Do: